davidson16807/periodic-table-anki-decks/README.md

 python3 positions.py > positions.csv
 ```

 All scripts get their data from "tools.py", which parses the csv files in the directory and stores their contents into global variables.
-I have no intention to improve upon this process since the scripts are throwaway and their simplicity helps others get up and running.
+I have no intention to improve upon this process since the scripts are throwaway and their simplicity makes it easier for others to get up and running.